igsr/gca_1000genomes_website/wiki/Analysis/vcf4.0.md

 ## {{page.title}}

 Please see [VCF_4.0_sv](/wiki/Analysis/Variant%20Call%20Format/VCF%20%28Variant%20Call%20Format%29%20version%204.0/encoding-structural-variants) for the conventions and extensions adopted by the 1000 Genomes Project for encoding structural variations in VCF 4.0 format.
+Also, please be aware that VCF 4.0 is no longer the current VCF specification.
+[Additional information on the VCF format is available](wiki/Analysis/variant-call-format.md).

 ### 0\.
 Example
 {: #example}